 Vitalis writes how a Norman parish priest named Walchelin went out that night to visit a sick parishioner on the outskirts of town.
 On his way back home, under a full moon, he suddenly heard the sound of a large assembly of men and horses and, thinking it one of the robber barons leading a night raid, he started to run for the trees to hide but was stopped by a tall knight with a mace who commanded him to stay still and watch.
 By the light of the full moon, Walchelin saw a strange procession appear and move past him.
 Vitalis writes:

 A great crowd on foot appeared, carrying across their necks and shoulders animals and clothes and every kind of furnishing and household goods that raiders usually seize as plunder.
 But all lamented bitterly and urged each other to hurry.
 The priest recognized among them many of his neighbors who had recently died, and heard them bewailing the torments they suffered because of their sins…one wretch, tightly trussed, was being goaded by a demon with red-hot spurs.
 Next came a troop of women riding side-saddle on seats studded with burning nails.
-Indeed, it was for the seductions and obscene delights in which they had wallowed without restraint on earth that they now endured the fire and stench and other agonies too may to enumerate and gave voice to their sufferings with loud wailing.
-The priest recognized a number of noble women in this troop and also saw the horses and mules with empty women’s litters belonging to many who were still alive.
+Indeed, it was for the seductions and obscene delights in which they had wallowed without restraint on earth that they now endured the fire and stench and other agonies too many to enumerate and gave voice to their sufferings with loud wailing.
+The priest recognized a number of noble women in this troop and also saw the horses and mules with empty women's litters belonging to many who were still alive.
 (Brooke, 147-148)